Lila Newman

 Lila Newman (born in New York City, New York) is an American actress, writer, comedian, humorist, singer and musician.
+She is the daughter of actor Fred Newman.

+Education

+Lila Newman holds a B.A. from the University of Chicago, where she was a member of Off Off Campus.
+She also has an MFA from Drama Centre London.

+Career

-She is known for her work on Alpha House (2014) written by Garry Trudeau, playing opposite John Goodman and Julie White.
+Lila Newman is known for her work on Alpha House (2014) written by Garry Trudeau, playing opposite John Goodman and Julie White.
 From 2013 - 2017, Lila regularly contributed comedy writing to A Prairie Home Companion—often receiving on-air credits for work—and has appeared on the show twice as part of the Royal Academy of Radio Actors.
-Lila now contributes comedy sketches to Live From Here on American Public Media, hosted by Chris Thile.
+Lila contributed comedy sketches to Live From Here on American Public Media, hosted by Chris Thile.
 Since Summer 2017, Lila has also been collaborating as a writer and voice actor with Radiotopia's The Truth (podcast).
-She holds a B.A. from the University of Chicago, where she was a member of Off Off Campus.
-She also has an MFA from Drama Centre London.

-Newman was recently awarded the Edes Prize from the Edes Foundation for the creation of a new play on the life and work of Radio Sound Effects Pioneer Ora Nichols.
+She was recently awarded the Edes Prize from the Edes Foundation for the creation of a new play on the life and work of Radio Sound Effects Pioneer Ora Nichols.